oscarvalente/price-tag/README.md

      * BUG: sometimes notifications State is lost ✅
      * stop following when price decreases (through notification) ✅
      * ~BUG: review async xhr pages (www.zara.com)~ ⚠️
-     * show if item is being tracked ❗
+     * show if item is being tracked in popup.js ❗
+     * allow price update if item is being tracked (visiting its page) ❗
      * use doc title as favicon title ✅
      * use doc title as item name ❗
      * allow naming item ❗